A man, a bike and a gun: Police search for evidence to solve the killing of UnitedHealthcare’s CEO on the streets of New York

 The Atlanta Police Department announced Friday, without elaborating, it will assist the investigation after the NYPD contacted it.
 NYPD detectives arrived in Atlanta on Saturday as part of the probe, two law enforcement officials briefed on the matter told CNN.

-In the meantime, the gun remains the key piece of outstanding evidence police are searching for, building a case against the shooter for when he’s found.
+In the meantime, the gun remains the key piece of outstanding evidence police are searching for, as they build a case against the shooter.

 The-CNN-Wire